Product Patent Cost: Everything You Need to Know

 Such a patent protects only aesthetic design choices, including the design of manufactured products, the shape of various medical devices, and the layout of user interfaces.
 Someone can have both a utility and design patent.
 For example, someone who invents a machine to be used to make a specific product, having designed that machine in a specific way, can apply for a utility patent for the piece of machinery itself and a design patent for the design of the machine.
 Notably, the review for a design or utility patent is much shorter and much less expensive.

-However, instead of utility patent, a provisional patent application or even a trademark may be better suited for your invention.
+However, instead of a utility patent, a provisional patent application or even a trademark may be better suited for your invention.
 There are two tools for inventors that aren’t too costly, including provisional patents and trademarks.
 A provisional patent application is one that is filed with the USPTO and establishes an early filing date, but doesn’t equate to a patent application unless and until the applicant files a non-provisional patent application within the 12 months subsequent to filing the non-provisional patent.
 A provisional patent application is both less detailed and less costly.

 Immediately after you file your provisional patent application, you can indicate that your invention is patent pending on any prototype.
 During this time period, you can also still file a utility or design patent.
 But, you have 12 months to develop your product even further and turn your non-provisional patent application into a formal provisional patent application.